 Defense against Predators

 Their skin itself comes in handy to protect them.
-The upper body, which is blue, faces upward, blending with the ocean color, whereas the lower silver part faces downward, merging with sun reflection on the ocean when looked from down below by predators.
+The upper body, which is blue, faces upward, blending with the ocean color and becoming camouflaged from airborne predators, whereas the lower silver part faces downward, merging with sun reflection on the ocean when looked from down below by predators.

-Blue Glaucus are hermaphrodites, meaning they possess the ability to be both male and female.
+Blue Glaucus are hermaphrodites, meaning they possess the ability to be both male and female, along with male and female reproductive organs.
 Their mating lasts for several minutes to an hour and since their whole body is loaded with stinging cells, they avoid touching each other as much as they can.
 The organisms intertwine their penises during the mating until the eggs residing in each of them are fertilized.
 Once this is established, they both separate from each other and lay their eggs.
 Within hours, several eggs are hatched into baby Glaucus without needing much gestational care.

 Glaucus Atlanticus vs Glaucus Marginatus